Fused Deposition Modeling //

 What Does FDM 3D Printing Make Possible?

-FDM parts tend to be tougher and more robust than many other additive technologies, making them equally well-suited for prototyping and production applications.
-A wide range of engineering-grade thermoplastic materials is available from Fathom’s FDM printing service, including high-performance polycarbonate and high-heat deflection resins.
+FDM 3D printed parts are tougher than many other additive technologies.
+That makes them a popular choice for prototyping and production applications.
+Fathom’s FDM printing service offers engineering-grade thermoplastic materials, including high-performance polycarbonate and high-heat deflection resins.

-FDM manufacturing enables the production of larger parts than many 3D printing technologies.
-This means there is less need to section and post-bond parts to achieve the sizes you need.
+Fused Deposition Modeling 3D printing enables the production of large parts.
+That minimizes the need to section and post-bond parts to achieve the part sizes you need.

 Advantages

-Exceptional Toughness // FDM parts are rugged and durable, ideal for more demanding applications like jigs and work-holding fixtures.
+Exceptional Toughness // FDM parts are rugged and durable.
+They’re ideal for demanding applications like jigs and work-holding fixtures.

-Build Functional Prototypes Fast // Your FDM printing service can be used to produce functional prototypes within a few hours or days, depending on the complexity of the part.
-This can help you reduce your time to market.
+Build Functional Prototypes Fast // Your FDM printing service can build functional prototype parts in a few hours or days, depending on the complexity of the design.
+FDM can help you accelerate your time to market.

-Support for Low-Volume Production // FDM manufacturing isn’t just for making prototype parts.
-It also supports low-volume production of parts.
+Support for Low-Volume Production // FDM manufacturing isn’t just for building prototype parts.
+Thanks to its speed and print quality, you can also use it for low-volume runs of production parts.

 Disadvantages